-The Parties further agree that the CARW Balancing Account continues to be necessary to track the balance of collected surcharges and discounts.
+The Parties further agree that the CARW Balancing Account continues to be necessary to track

 REFERENCES: AVR Exh.
 A-1, pp. 15-16; ORA Exh.
 O-1, pp. 18-1 - 18-5.

 20.0 REQUESTS TO THE COMMISSION

 As a result of this Settlement, the Commission should act to resolve AVR's requests in this proceeding.
 The Parties are providing a list of these requests under paragraph 21.0 below in an effort to ensure the Commission takes notice of necessary findings and orders arising from this proceeding.